nickrusso42518/nots/README.md

     issued to the device.
 These collect information from the devices relevant to troubleshooting OSPF.

+Note that some extra commands are appended to the end of the `commands` list which are used for collection only.
+The output from these commands is written to the host log which can assist with troubleshooting, but it is not parsed or checked in any way within the logic of the playbook.

 ### Host level
 This playbook aims to minimize the number of host-specific variables as managing these inventory variables becomes burdensome in large networks.